ARM-software/arm-trusted-firmware/docs/user-guide.md

     initiate the operations, and the rest is managed in hardware, minimizing active software management.
 In such systems, this boolean option enables ARM Trusted Firmware to carry out build and run-time optimizations during boot and power management operations.
-This option defaults to 0.
+This option defaults to 0 and if it is enabled, then it implies `WARMBOOT_ENABLE_DCACHE_EARLY` is also enabled.

 *   `LOAD_IMAGE_V2`: Boolean option to enable support for new version (v2) of image loading, which provides more flexibility and scalability around what